|Alias||The Wild Wolf|

 - See also: Images of Brandon Stark

 Brandon was in appearance and character very different from Eddard.
 He was rather hot-blooded, something their father, Lord Rickard, described as coming from "the wolf blood".
 Brandon shared this trait with his sister, Lyanna.
 Eddard believes this led them both to early deaths.
 Brandon was tall and handsome, and was an excellent swordsman and jouster.

 Brandon was fostered at Barrowton with Lord Dustin, father of Willam Dustin, but he spent most his time riding in the Rills.
 Brandon and his sister Lyanna both loved to ride; Willam's widow, Lady Barbrey Dustin, compares them to "a couple of centaurs".
 Brandon also enjoyed practicing sword-play, and loved his sword.
-In his youth, he took the maidenhead of Barbrey, then a Ryswell who was infatuated with him.
-When he was fifteen, he was promised to Catelyn Tully of Riverrun, who was twelve at the time.
+In his youth, he took the maidenhead of Barbrey, then a Ryswell, who was infatuated with him.
+He was eventually promised to Catelyn Tully of Riverrun, who was twelve at the time.
 Barbrey claims that Brandon never wanted to marry Catelyn and that the match was made at the behest of Lord Rickard Stark.